supercooper64/Yoshis-Adventure/README.md

 - The Walking Dead: Zombie Horses, as well as the Zombie Scourage, are references to this show.

-- Sonic Spinball Party: The Neo Green Hill Zone theme is used in this game for Yoshyrule, the opening area.
+- Sonic Spinball Party: The Neo Green Hill Zone theme is used in this game for Yoshyrule, the main area.

 - Star Wars franchise: The word, "May Yoshyrule Be With You!", is a reference to this franchises's "May the Force Be With You" phrase.